 The local plan does not contain policies on First Homes and this has therefore not been assessed for viability.
 The neighbourhood plan does not allocate land for housing and there are no current local plan housing allocations in the parish.
 For this reason, it is unknown whether the provision of affordable housing or First Homes will be required.
-As such, it is deemed necessary to consider viability of these policies at planning application stage.
+It is therefore deemed necessary to consider viability of these policies at planning application stage.